Frank H. T. Rhodes: Biography

-Rhodes's impact on Cornell
+Cornell presidency

-During his tenure as president the percentage of minority students grew from 8 percent in 1977 to 28 percent in 1994.
+During his eighteen-year tenure as president, the percentage of minority students grew from 8 percent in 1977 to 28 percent in 1994.
 The number of women and minority members of the faculty more than doubled.
 In the final years of his presidency a capital campaign raised $1.5 billion.
 In 1995 the building that houses what was then known as the Cornell Theory Center was named Frank H. T. Rhodes Hall.
 Cornell also has a professorship honoring Rhodes; Frank H.T.
 Rhodes Class of '56 University Professors are appointed to three-year terms.
 In 2010, the university also created new postgraduate student fellowships named after Rhodes to support students committed to the field of public interest law, and enable them to gain in-depth experience in work on behalf of the poor, the elderly, the homeless, and those deprived of civil rights.

+Opposition to divestment

 Rhodes, a descendant of Cecil Rhodes, defied the international call for divestment of university endowments and other investment portfolios from South Africa-related stocks during the massive anti-apartheid divestment campaign of 1985-1987, with Cornell arresting hundreds of peaceful student and faculty protestors calling for divestment even as many other leading US universities divested from South Africa-related holdings.

+Campus expansion

+Frank Rhodes presided over the construction of more buildings during his tenure than any previous president of Cornell.
+In addition to many scientific buildings including Snee Hall, Corson-Mudd, Rhodes oversaw construction of the Kroch Library, the Schwartz Performing Arts Center, a new Statler Hotel, and Akwe:kon, the first residential program house founded to celebrate North American Indigenous cultures.

+The three original buildings of the New York State College of Agriculture, Stone Hall, Roberts Hall, and East Roberts Hall, had been considered obsolete and hazardous since 1973, when a study conducted by State University of New York suggested that renovation would cost over $14 million.
+Provost Kennedy and dean of agriculture David Call secured funding from New York State to replace them with two new buildings, which eventually became Kennedy-Roberts Hall.
+The old buildings were demolished despite opposition by the City of Ithaca and local preservationists, after several years of court battles.

+Another controversial Rhodes construction project was a proposed eight-story, 252,000-square foot building to be sited on the edge of Cascadilla Gorge.
+A number of faculty, residents, and local officials opposed the plan as being insensitive to the visual and ecological effects on the gorge.
+The proposed building's height was eventually reduced and the site moved thirty feet further from the gorge than initially proposed.
+The Engineering and Theory Center opened in 1990, and in 1995 the building was renamed Frank H.T.
+Rhodes Hall.